NikolovMartin/MFE/README.md

 ## Example scenario

-This repository implements two apps called "GrassN" and "TankMix".
+This repository implements two apps called "GrassN"(first-app) and "TankMix"(second-app).
 Both are stubs showing only a welcome message and an input field to demonstrate internal state.
 The language of the welcome message can be parameterized from the outside.
 There is a simple Authorization layer as well.